BCDevOps/keycloak-admin/readme.md

 # keycloak-admin
-Thsi repo contains tools and resources for helping provision and manage Red Hat SSO/KeyCloak realms for the BCDevOps Platform.
+This repo contains tools and resources for helping provision and manage Red Hat SSO/KeyCloak realms for the BCDevOps Platform.

 ## keycloak_realm_builder
-The keycloak realm builder is a set of Ansible playbooks to provision new realms based on the content supplied in a GitHub branch.
-This [readme](keycloak_realm_builder/readme.md) contains more details.
+The keycloak realm builder is a set of Ansible playbooks.
+Created to automated frequent operational tasks, such as provisioning new realms.
+This [readme](keycloak_realm_builder/scripts/custom_usage/readme.md) contains more details on how to use it.

-## clean-up-realms
-Ansible Playbook to delete a realm and it's IDP integrations.
-See [readme](clean-up-realms/README.md) for more details.

 ## realm-management
 This is a NodeJs based project.
-Designed for SSO instance admin user to easily manage SSO resources, such as realms, users, roles and groups.
+Designed for SSO admin users to easily query SSO resources, such as realms, users, roles and groups.
 See [readme](realm-management/README.md) for more details.

 ## sh_scripts
 Manage KC resources using Shell scripts (deprecated).
 See [readme](sh_scripts/readme.md) for more details.